 advanced techniques without doing the basics it is very often like

 trying to build a castle on air.
 The foundations of your search engine

 optimization campaign–a well-built site on a stable, optimized

 server–have never been put into place and thus can not support the

 weight of whatever other efforts you’re engaged in.
 If you don’t do the

-basics right in navigation, structural and content in the first place,
+basics right (see how to do Seaerch Engine Optimization for how to prepare for expert SEO) in navigation, structural and content in the first place,

 you’re going to have a very hard time getting anywhere.

 While it is not impossible to rank for a term with a site that has

 zero optimization (for example, a site built entirely in a single Flash